 (New blog header?)

-The Blogger's Quilt Festival on Amy's blog.
+I'm posting this as a part of The Blogger's Quilt Festival on Amy's blog.
 Be sure to check out the other entries for hours and hours (literally) of inspiration.